seeker142/seeker142.github.io/_posts/Honzuki/2023-05-08-honzuki_webss53.markdown

 「Did they involve Rozemyne?」

 「No. There was a rebellion at the royal palace, which required Dunkelfelger's forces as reinforcements, causing them to abandon the front lines without consulting us.
 Prince Hildebrand was manipulated into opening the innermost chamber by the Central Knight Commander, allowing Lanzenave's forces to obtain Schtappes.
 Also, Lanzenave's king acquired Grutrissheit.
-The princess was not involved in any of these events.」
+Rozemyne-himesama was not involved in any of these events.」

 Justus calmly listed off the unexpected events, causing myself and Florencia to widen our eyes and Charlotte to cover her mouth.
 Meanwhile, Karstedt let out a sigh of relief.